 Second, despite an active secondaries market, investors within the asset class are less able to move in and out of private deals on a frequent basis as their ESG views change.
 This means greater research is often required up front to ensure the deal accurately meets the goals of the investor.

 The current market is providing an attractive entry point for investors looking to add investment-grade private credit to their portfolios.
-As well as the inherent ESG benefits discussed, we believe investors can expect to pick up additional yield versus similar rated/duration public bonds, while experiencing lower downgrades and losses.
+As well as the inherent ESG benefits discussed, investors can expect to pick up additional yield versus similar rated/duration public bonds, while experiencing lower downgrades and losses.
 This gives investors the freedom to add a very targeted ESG allocation without sacrificing portfolio yield to do so.

 Moving toward transparency